Researchers Report Significant Seasonal Variation in Titan’s Energy Budget

 Titan is the only body in the solar system, other than Earth, with a significant atmosphere and liquid surface lakes.
 “By studying Titan, we can learn a lot about Earth,” said Ellen C. Creecy, a doctoral student in the Department of Earth and Atmospheric Sciences at the University of Houston and first author of the paper.

 There are significant differences between the two, as well, she said.
 The surface liquid on Titan is liquid methane, rather than water, for example.
-And it takes Saturn and its moons far longer to complete an orbit around the moon.
+And it takes Saturn and its moons far longer to complete an orbit around the sun.

 Liming Li, a physics professor at UH and corresponding author on the paper, said it takes Saturn about 29 Earth years to complete its orbit.
 Still, he said, learning more about the energy budget of Titan can add to understanding of climate change on Earth.

 Previous studies have detected a small energy imbalance on Earth, he said.
 “Earth's small energy imbalance has significant effects on its global warming and climate change,” he said.
 “We expect that the dynamically-varying energy budget and the possible energy imbalance have important impacts on the weather and climate systems on Titan.”

 The researchers used data collected from the Cassini mission between 2004 and 2017 – the equivalent of about half an Earth year for Saturn and Titan, or portions of three seasons.
 That data provided the first opportunity to systematically examine the seasonal variations of Titan.

 While previous studies have suggested Titan’s energy budget is in balance, the researchers determined that both emitted thermal energy and absorbed solar energy decreased over the 14-year period studied.
 But thermal emissions dropped less – about 6.8%, compared with an 18.6% drop in solar energy at Titan.
 That varied between the northern and southern atmospheres of Titan, as well as depending on the moon’s distance from the sun during its orbit.